Al-Bassa: Mosque

+Maqam

 The maqam is located about 20 meters east of the mosque.
 It consists of two parts: a walled courtyard, and a domed prayer room.
 In the courtyard there is a mihrab in the south wall, and a doorway in the east wall leads into the main prayer room.
 Pendentives springing from four thick piers support wide arches and the dome.
 In the middle of the south wall there is a mihrab, next to a simple minbar, made of four stone steps.

+Khirbet Ma'sub

-The site of Khirbet Masub was immediately to the east of Bassa, in which was found the Phoenician Masub inscription.
+The site of Khirbet Ma'sub, immediately to the east of Bassa, is where the Phoenician Ma'sub inscription was found in the 1880s.

 Culture

 Henry Baker Tristram during his 1863 visit to the village made a detailed description of the women's Palestinian costumes.

 Weir, after quoting what Tristram wrote about the head-dresses in Al-Bussah, notes that coin headdresses went out of use for daily wear in Galilee at the beginning of the 20th century, but continued to be worn by brides for their weddings.